Configure a SQL Server Availability Group for read-scale on Linux

 ALTER AVAILABILITY GROUP [ag1] MODIFY REPLICA ON N'<node2>' WITH (AVAILABILITY_MODE = SYNCHRONOUS_COMMIT);

-Run the following query to identify that active transactions are committed to the primary replica and at least one synchronous secondary replica:
+To identify that active transactions are committed to the primary replica and at least one synchronous secondary replica, run the following query:

 SELECT ag.name, drs.database_id, drs.group_id, drs.replica_id, drs.synchronization_state_desc, ag.sequence_number FROM sys.dm_hadr_database_replica_states drs, sys.availability_groups ag WHERE drs.group_id = ag.group_id;